 As stated in its tagline, The Book Designer gives "practical advice to help build better books," which includes writing creative disclaimers, choosing the right platforms, and using social media efficiently.

-Angela Booth, a copywriter, ghostwriter, author, marketer, and writing coach, shares ample posts to help authors improve book sales and ensure a book will be a financial success.
+Angela Booth, a copywriter, ghostwriter, author, marketer, and writing coach, write ample posts to help authors improve book sales and ensure a book will be a financial success.

-Carly Watters is a literary agent who provides advice on getting published in the twenty-first century.
-Her useful "Things I Wish I Knew" posts provide true accounts and how other writers can learn from them.
+Carly Watters is a literary agent who provides advice on getting published in the 21st century.
+Her useful "Things I Wish I Knew" posts provide true accounts and tell how other writers can learn from them.